sftwninja/SaturnRingLib/Samples/VDP2 - ColorCalc/Readme.txt

 *********************************************************************************************
-Demo 2) 2nd Color Ratios with no Extention
+Demo 2) 2nd Color Ratios with no Extension

 When color calcuation mode is set to UseColorRatios2nd the opacities are calculated much like before, except now the opacity value of a top layer pixel is determined by the